ngryman/cz-emoji/readme.md

 ## Customize

+By default `cz-emoji` comes preconfigured with the [Gitemoji](https://gitmoji.carloscuesta.me/) types.

-You can customize things for a project by adding a configuration section in your `package.json`:
+But you can customize things on a project basis by adding a configuration section in your `package.json`:

 ```json
 {